Skip to main content

 Leighton House presents the first major exploration of its extraordinary Arab Hall, one of London’s most iconic interiors, through a specially commissioned short film, three site-specific art installations and an exhibition and new publication containing extensive new research.

 This collaborative and interdisciplinary project examines the space’s remarkable history and its continued relevance today.
-The exhibition forms a central part of the celebratory programme of 100 Years of Leighton House, which marks the museum’s anniversary as a public museum, under the governance of The Royal Borough of Kensington and Chelsea.
+The exhibition forms a central part of the celebratory programme of 100 Years of Leighton House, which marks our anniversary as a public museum, under the governance of The Royal Borough of Kensington and Chelsea.

 The Arab Hall: ‘Something beautiful to look at once in a while’